 Precanceled stamps are available in coils of 500, 3,000, and 10,000.
 How many should you buy?
 It depends on the size of your mailing.
 Just like with regular stamps, there are no savings for buying large quantities of precanceled stamps.
 Also, you can’t return unused stamps to the Post Office.
 To buy the precanceled stamps you must go to the retail counter at a Post Office.
 Some smaller Post Offices don’t keep a large supply of precanceled stamps, so call ahead if you are buying a large quantity.
 Be sure to buy the right stamps.
-Self-adhesive are stamps available.
+Self-adhesive stamps are available.

 Affix Precanceled Stamps to Your Mailpieces